TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 ## Prerequisites

-- Firefox (or/and Firefox Developer Edition)
+- Firefox or/and Firefox Developer Edition or/and other Firefox version/fork (untested)
 - Around 30 minutes to do do configuration

 ---